CMSgov/ab2d-website/user-guide.md

   </h4>
   <div id="m-a18" class="usa-accordion__content usa-prose">
     <p>
-     The default value for the <code>_since</code> parameter changes between versions.
-The <code>_until</code> parameter is also only available with V2.
+     The default value for the _since parameter changes between versions.
+The _until parameter is also only available with V2.
     </p>
     <p>
-      In V1, a date must be specified to use <code>_since</code>.
-If no<code>_since</code> value is specified, it will default to your organization's attestation date.
-In V2, if no <code>_since</code> value is specified, it will default to the date of your last successful export.
+      In V1, a date must be specified to use _since.
+If no _since value is specified, it will default to your organization's attestation date.
+In V2, if no _since value is specified, it will default to the date of your last successful export.
 If this is your first job, it will default to your organization’s attestation date. <a href="{% link http-query-parameters.md %}">Learn how to use parameters</a>.
     </p>
   </div>
 </div>